cj1128/handmade-hero/README.md

 - Define `FindLeastSignificantSetBit` and `bit_scan_result` in intrinsics
 - Define `COMPILER_MSVC` and `COMPILER_LLVM` macro variables
-- Use `_BitScanForward` MSVC compiler intrinsic when under windows
+- Use `_BitScanForward` MSVC compiler intrinsic when we are using windows
 - Implement a simple linear alpha blending
 - Assert compression mode when loading BMP